monadfix/jijo/README.md

 ### `JObjectDefinition`

-`JObjectDefinition` is a `Product` of a validator and an encoder.
+`JObjectDefinition` is an applicative `Product` of a validator and an encoder.
 It can be converted into a `JDefinition`.
 It does not have a `Monad` instance but it can be used for "parallel" applicative validation – all errors will be reported in parallel.

 ### `makeRecBuilder`